 This indicator signals when the amplifier output is clipping or limiting.
 It has two different indication states: When the clip limiter is engaged, it has a short time constant and it illuminates briefly.
-(See page 12).
-When the clip limiter is not engaged, it has an increased time constant and it illuminates for a longer period.
+(See page 13).

 4. Signal present indicator.